OpenSwiftUIProject/OpenSwiftUI/README.md

 [^4]: Build is supported.
 Test is not supported yet dut to upstream issue.

 > [!NOTE]
-> Due to the current limited implementation level of OpenGraph.
-> It is only API compatible with AttributeGraph.
+> The cross-platform OpenGraph is not fully implemented.
 >
+> It is only API compatible with AttributeGraph now.
+>
-> Most of the core feature is only available on Apple platform built with AttributeGraph varient.
+> So most of the core feature is only available on Apple platform built with
+> AttributeGraph varient.

 ## License